Laykel/dotfiles/README.md

 - WIP

 ### zathura:
-- Once again, the config file and the cheat sheet that goes with it.
+- Once again, the config file.

 ### Syncthing:
-- The folder contains my configuration for syncthing.
-- Folder for the config: $HOME/.config/syncthing/...
+- Config file for Syncthing.
+(Folder for the config: $HOME/.config/syncthing/...)

 ### Sublime:
-- A list of all the packages I use.
+- A list of all the packages (plugins) I use.

 ### kde:
 - Contains different config files for my kde setup.